elizagamedev/mkxp-oneshot/README.md

 > A wiki is in progress and will be made when more features are added.

 ### Supported image/audio formats
-These depend on the SDL auxiliary libraries. *OneShot* only makes use of bmp/png for images and oggvorbis/wav for audio.
+These depend on the SDL auxiliary libraries. *ModShot* only makes use of bmp/png for images and oggvorbis/wav for audio.

-To run *OneShot*, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.
+To run *ModShot*, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.

+To run *ModShot*, you must also have a x64 system.
+Currently, compiling for x86 is unsupported.

 ## Configuration

-*OneShot* reads configuration data from the file "oneshot.conf".
+*ModShot* reads configuration data from the file "oneshot.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'oneshot.conf.sample' for a list of accepted entries.
+Note that this feature appears to be brpken for the moment until we get around to fixing it.
+Using command line options does work, however.

 All option entries can alternatively be specified as command line options.
 Any options that are not arrays (eg. preloaded scripts) specified as command line options will override entries in oneshot.conf.
 Note that you will have to wrap values containing spaces in quotes (unlike in oneshot.conf).